-Ex-contract chief to plead guilty in Atlanta corruption case
+Ex-contract chief pleads guilty in Atlanta corruption case

-ATLANTA (AP) - A former high-ranking Atlanta official intends to plead guilty to wire fraud and filing false tax returns.
+ATLANTA (AP) - A former high-ranking Atlanta official has pleaded guilty to wire fraud and filing false tax returns.

-Larry Scott, who resigned last week as the city’s contract compliance officer, appeared in federal court Wednesday and waived indictment after prosecutors filed charges.
-He’s scheduled to appear before a judge to plead guilty Wednesday afternoon.
+Larry Scott, who resigned last week as the city’s contract compliance officer, entered the pleas in federal court Wednesday.

 Charges filed Tuesday show Scott didn’t disclose $221,000 he received over six years from Cornerstone U.S. Management Group on city disclosure forms, and didn’t pay income taxes on the money.